NuclearTalent/MachineLearningECT/README.md

 ### Week 1

-- _Monday_ Linear Regression and intro to statistical data analysis	(Morten Hjorth-Jensen MHJ), slides at https://nucleartalent.github.io/MachineLearningECT/doc/pub/How2ReadData/html/How2ReadData-reveal.html and https://nucleartalent.github.io/MachineLearningECT/doc/pub/Regression/html/Regression-reveal.html.
-Video at
+- _Monday_ Linear Regression and intro to statistical data analysis	(Morten Hjorth-Jensen MHJ).
+Learning slides at https://nucleartalent.github.io/MachineLearningECT/doc/pub/Day1/html/Day1.html and link to  video at _to be filled in_
-- _Tuesday_	Logistic Regression and classification problems, intro to gradient methods	(MHJ), slides at https://nucleartalent.github.io/MachineLearningECT/doc/pub/LogReg/html/LogReg-reveal.html and https://nucleartalent.github.io/MachineLearningECT/doc/pub/GradientOptim/html/GradientOptim-reveal.html.
-Video at
+- _Tuesday_	Logistic Regression and classification problems, intro to gradient methods	(MHJ).
+Learning slides at https://nucleartalent.github.io/MachineLearningECT/doc/pub/Day1/html/Day2.html and link to  video at _to be filled in_
-- _Wednesday_	Decision Trees, Random Forests and Boosting methods (MHJ)
+- _Wednesday_	Decision Trees, Random Forests and Boosting methods (MHJ).
+Learning slides at https://nucleartalent.github.io/MachineLearningECT/doc/pub/Day1/html/Day3.html and link to  video at _to be filled in_
-- _Thursday_	Basics of Neural Networks (MHJ)
+- _Thursday_	Basics of Neural Networks and writing your own Nueral Network code (MHJ).
+Learning slides at https://nucleartalent.github.io/MachineLearningECT/doc/pub/Day1/html/Day4.html and link to  video at _to be filled in_
 - _Friday_	Beta-decay experiments, how to analyze various events, with hands-on examples . (sean Liddick)

 ### Week 2